-Tourism is an important driver of economic growth around the world, supporting an estimated 277 million jobs, generating US$7.6 trillion in indirect revenue, and supplying 9.8 per cent of global GDP in 2014.
+Tourism is an important driver of economic growth around the world, supporting an estimated 277 million jobs, generating $7.6 trillion in indirect revenue, and supplying 9.8% of global gross domestic product in 2014.

-• The ‘Online Package’ distribution channel accounts for the tourism industry’s greatest recent growth.
-The global industry is fragmented, with the largest ten distribution intermediaries (measured by revenue) accounting for just 31 per cent of what was a US$821 billion industry in 2014.
+The ‘online package’ distribution channel accounts for the tourism industry’s greatest recent growth.
+The global industry is fragmented, with the 10 largest distribution intermediaries (measured by revenue) accounting for just 31% of what was an $821 billion industry in 2014.
 However, Expedia and Priceline are experiencing standout growth.

-• The ‘Package Booking’ distribution channel includes a network of travel agents, global tour operators, inbound tour operators, and DMCs.
-A key differentiator between online agencies and the traditional network of travel agents, tour operators, and DMCs is the latter’s ability to sell itinerary-based tour packages.
-Depending on the location, travel agents, tour operators and DMCs further distinguish themselves by assisting with visa applications and the acquisition of wildlife and park permits.
+The ‘package booking’ distribution channel consists of a network of travel agents, global tour operators, inbound tour operators and destination management companies (DMCs).
+A key differentiator between online agencies and the traditional network of travel agents, tour operators and DMCs is the latter’s ability to sell itinerary-based tour packages.
+Depending on the location, travel agents, tour operators and DMCs further distinguish themselves by helping with visa applications and the acquisition of wildlife and park permits.

-• The lead firms in the business tourism GVC are Travel Management Companies (TMCs), which offer travel management and analytical services that are designed to help clients reduce costs during trips and overall demand for travel.
-Depending on demand for travel to a location, TMCs will either open wholly owned subsidiaries or joint ventures, or pursue partnership arrangements in new markets to manage client travel.
+The lead firms in the business tourism GVC are travel management companies (TMCs), which offer travel management and analytical services that are designed to help clients reduce costs during trips.
+Depending on the demand for travel to a location, TMCs will either open wholly owned subsidiaries or joint ventures, or pursue partnership arrangements in new markets to manage client travel.

 African tourism value chains